deis/workflow/src/managing-workflow/upgrading-workflow.md

 ### Step 1: Verify component annotations and prepare upgrade

-To verify that the namespace, router and registry are marked as "keepers" run the following kubectl command for each component:
+To verify that the deis namespace and all the deis-* services are marked as "keepers," run a command like this one for each component:

 ```
 $ kubectl --namespace=deis get service deis-router \